marbl/meryl/documentation/source/reference.rst

 Given at least one sequence file, meryl will find the list of k-mers present in it and count how many times each one occurs.
-The count becomes the 'value' of the k-mer.
+The count becomes the ``value`` of the k-mer.
 These are stored in a meryl database.
 The above example would store:

 .. code-block:: none